skk1007/Java-SpringBoot-ERP-Project/README.md

 <hr>
 <br>
 Highlight:
-Able to perform CRUD for different business functions<br>
+Perform CRUD for different business functions<br>
-Design and develop the entire project from 0 to 1, including tech selection, system design, development, test, deploy<br>
+Design and develop the entire project from 0 to <br>
 Applied RESTful API and test through Swagger and PostMan<br>
 Deloyed on AWS EC2 linux and MySQL on RDS<br>
 Welcome to visit the ERP system through the link below <br>